We now live in a Customer Experience economy

 The thing is, making CX measurement actionable isn’t a mystery.
 It’s just difficult.
 Its a combination of Net Promoter Score (NPS), Customer Satisfaction Score (CSAT), Customer Effort Score (CES) Voice of the Consumer (VOC), Customer Opinion, Customer Churn Rate, Retention Rate, First Response Time, Average Handling Time and Customer Lifetime Value.

 It requires teams to track and analyse what happens when customers interact with their brand, how customers perceive those interactions, and what customers do as a result.
+Conducting a CSAT survey may help you with this task.

 Question 5 – How do you deliver an omnichannel experience?